Forces that Shaped Ancient Greek Cities and Culture

 The Theater

 Our contemporary culture is littered with entertainment; however, we need to be aware of the content and consumption of that entertainment.
 It seems that the trend of popular content deserves self-examination.
-It is entertainment for entertainment's sake that facilitates escapism from the realities of our lives.
+It is entertainment for entertainment's sake that facilitates escapism from the realities of our lives rather than self-improvement.
 The incessant need to engage in entertainment to escape the realities of our daily lives illustrates a deep level of discontent and lack of meaning that fills our days.
 It is a far cry from the enriching and enlightening theater of the Greeks that fostered self-awareness and realization.

 The Acropolis